Throughout history, women have been at the forefront of grassroots movements, driving change and making a difference in leading community projects.

 And the same is still true today!

-Celebrate with us some of the pioneering women who are leading groundbreaking social and environmental projects, and inspiring others to make a positive impact in the world!
+Celebrate with us some of the pioneering women who are leading groundbreaking social, environmental and community projects, and inspiring others to make a positive impact in the world!

 Caragh McMurtry, Neurodiverse Sport